facastagnini/raspberry-bitcoin/README.md

 	# done, reboot
 	reboot

+3) The RAM memory will not be enough, so we are going to add 2GB thumb drive as a swap drive

+	# my usb drive is in /dev/sda
+        mkswap /dev/sda
+        swapon /dev/sda

+	# mount automatically on boot
+	echo "/dev/sda	none		swap	discard,sw	0	0" >> /etc/fstab

-3) Clone this git repo.
+4) Clone this git repo.

 	apt-get install git
 	cd /root
 	git clone git@github.com:facastagnini/raspberry-bitcoin.git

+	# add logrotate rule
+	ln -s /root/raspberry-bitcoin/logrotate.d/bitcoin /etc/logrotate.d/bitcoin

-4) Setup the full node.
+5) Setup the full node.
    A full node is bla bla bla and provides this this and this and help Bitcoin in this way.

    Since the Raspbian repositories host an archaic version of Bitcoin Core (the original Bitcoin client), we will have to compile from source.